-The Mill Creek Horse Trail began as a “lollipop” loop through a small, partially-logged property that was acquired as part of Redwood National Park in the 1960s.
-With the acquisition of the surrounding Mill Creek watershed in 2000, the Horse Trail has been expanded so that several different loops are now possible.
+The Mill Creek Horse Trail was originally a “lollipop” loop through a small, partially-logged property acquired as part of Redwood National Park in the 1960s.
+With the acquisition of the surrounding Mill Creek Watershed in 2000, the Horse Trail has been expanded so that several different loops are now possible.

 Although there are substantial old-growth groves remaining in this area, environmental regulations and the national parks’ increasing emphasis on preservation over recreation have prevented construction of trails through the old growth.
 Therefore, the Mill Creek Horse Trail passes almost entirely through logged areas (including the strip that was so notoriously clearcut in 1966) or along the boundary of old-growth areas.
-The result is a trail that is, except for a few short sections, heavily impacted by logging and, especially compared with the nearby trails in Jed Smith, are all that scenic.
-Nonetheless, the trail appears to be fairly popular among local equestrians.
+The result is a trail that is, except for a few short sections, heavily impacted by logging and rather mundane when compared to the spectacular scenery just over the hill in Jed Smith.
+Nonetheless, it’s still an enjoyable hike through lush North Coast woods.

-As described below the loop requires fording Mill Creek, which (to protect salmon) is only allowed between June 1 and October 14th.
+As described below the loop requires fording Mill Creek, which to protect salmon is only allowed between June 1 and October 14th.
+Regardless of the salmon, the creek is much too high and fast to cross in the winter anyway.
 An alternate trail is available that does not ford Mill Creek; while it’s less interesting, this route can be used year-round.

 The hike starts from a parking lot off Bertsch Road, just off Howland Hill Road near the southern entrance to Jedediah Smith Redwoods State Park.
-As the trail climbs through a rather unattractive spruce grove, the Crescent City foghorn is audible in the distance.
-When the trail ends at a dirt road, turn left and continue along the road, past a pullout, until you see the trail branch off to your left.
-From here, the trail descends through logged woods, passing a few old-growth redwoods scattered through the forest.
+The trail climbs through a spruce grove that appears to be unlogged, the Crescent City foghorn audible in the distance.
+Near the top of the trail are a few large redwoods.
+When the trail ends at a dirt road, turn right and continue climbing on the road, past a pullout, until you see the trail branch off to your left.
+From here, the trail descends through heavily logged woods, although there are a few old-growth redwoods scattered through the forest.

 Just after mile marker 2, the trail enters an actual old-growth grove.
-There are lots of big redwoods here that are certainly old growth.
-However, probably because the trail runs along the edge of the 1966 clearcut, the ground has the disheveled look typical of logged forests, with lots of debris that has not yet rotted away or been covered with ferns.
+Much like the nearby Howland Hill Road, this area has a lot of big redwoods, but the groundcover of salal, huckleberry, ferns, and rhododendron is denser and more characteristic of dryer upland areas.
+In summer the ground has the disheveled look typical of logged forests, with lots of debris that has not yet rotted away or been covered with ferns; this is less noticable during the rainy season.
 Also, among the big trees are quite a few really small trees — not something normally seen in an old-growth grove.
 The area may have been bulldozed in preparation for logging.

 Leaving the old-growth grove, the trail descends through a rather gloomy logged area with many huge stumps, eventually leveling out at a trail intersection.
 In the winter you have to go right, but if it’s summer go left, where you’ll find the first creek crossing.
 During the months when crossing the creek is allowed, it’s usually about 3–12 inches deep.
 Go left after crossing the creek to find the trail.

 The trail emerges from the grove, dropping down a small embankment to cross the creek again.
-This crossing is a deeper than the first, about 10–24 inches.
+This crossing is deeper than the first, about 10–24 inches in summer.
 The trail climbs a short distance to join a dirt road.

-At this point you can turn right to return by the original lollipop route; the mile-long walk up the west side of Mill Creek is mostly lacking in redwoods (save for some views of the grove across the creek) but is actually quite pleasant.
+At this point you can turn right to return by the original lollipop route; the mile-long walk up the west side of Mill Creek is mostly lacking in redwoods (except for a big redwood near the footbridge and some views of the grove across the creek) but is actually quite pleasant.
 You’ll then rejoin the access trail that you hiked down on.